rwb/ccjs300/README.md

 ---

 * The recurring nature of these problems led to a series of ethical principles articulated in the *Belmont Report* (discussed on page 40 which we will get to soon).
-* This week's reading: Chapter 2 of the textbook.
-*